fdac24/flickpedia/README.md

 # flickpedia
-The primary objective of our project is to develop a web-based platform that enables users to easily identify specific episodes and seasons of television series by entering memorable quotes.
-Our goal is to provide a seamless and efficient user experience, making it easy for users to search for episodes without needing to sift through entire transcripts manually.
-The platform will feature an intuitive search interface that will quickly match user input to the corresponding episode, providing episode titles, summaries, and relevant details.
+This project aims to create a web-based tool that allows users to search for episodes of the TV series "Friends" by entering quotes from the show.
+By processing transcript data, the platform identifies and displays the corresponding season and episode, making it easier for fans to locate their favorite scenes.

 ## Members
 - [Ann McClure](https://github.com/annmcclure)